 - Add details of any additional places of business, details of goods and services to be supplied, and the company's bank account details.

-- Upload the required documents based on the type of business you are registering.
+- Upload the required documents based on the type of business that you are registering.

 - Now click on ‘Save and continue’.
 Once you submit the application, you will need to sign it digitally.